 Parents/guardians must call the school office (715-723-4777 or 715-723-9126) to report a student absent before 8:30 a.m. on the day in which the absence occurs.
 NO TEXT MESSAGES WILL BE ALLOWED.
-For re-admission to school and class, a note or phone call with explanation from a parent is mandatory.
+For readmission to school and class, a note or phone call with explanation from a parent is mandatory.
 Readmission without a note or phone call will be noted as an unexcused absence.
 A note must be presented to the school administrative assistant for an absence excuse slip.
 Students will not be admitted to class unless this slip is presented to the teacher.
 Students who become ill after arriving at school must request permission to leave from the school office.
 STUDENTS SHOULD NOT CALL OR TEXT PARENTS FOR PERMISSION TO LEAVE SCHOOL.
-A SCHOOL

-STAFF MEMBER MUST CALL AND SPEAK TO THE PARENT.
-ALL STUDENTS LEAVING AND ENTERING THE BUILDING MUST

-SIGN IN AND OUT AT THE OFFICE.
+A SCHOOL STAFF MEMBER MUST CALL AND SPEAK TO THE PARENT.
+ALL STUDENTS LEAVING AND ENTERING THE BUILDING MUST SIGN IN AND OUT AT THE OFFICE.
 No student is allowed to leave school without the permission of a parent or guardian(s).
-Please note that even when a parent/guardian excuses a student, the school reserves the right to count the absence as unexcused.